-- providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interest of the children; and - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-Child protection is a part of safeguarding and promoting the welfare of children.
-It refers to the activity that is undertaken to protect specific children who are suspected to be suffering, or are likely to suffer, significant harm.
-This includes harm that occurs inside or outside the home, including online.
+Child protection is a part of safeguarding and promoting welfare.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.